aspose-ocr-cloud/aspose-ocr-cloud-nodejs/README.md

 - API version: 21.2.0
 - Package version: 21.2.0

-## Features:
-- Automatic skew correction
-- Automatic and manual document layout detection
-- Advanced automated image pre-processing
+-
+## OCR Processing Features
-- Extract and recognize text from images via OCR
+- Recognize and extract text from images via OCR.
+- Specify the area of the image from which you want to extract text.
+- Perform OCR to recognize text from the whole or partial image.
+- Fetch character and font information from raster images.
+- Return the response in the JSON or XML format.
-- Supports multiple international languages
+- Supports English text recognition.

-- High speed with no hardware resources
-- Multilanguage
+## Save OCR As
+TXT, PDF, HOCR

+## Read OCR Formats
+BMP, JPG, GIF, PNG, TIFF

 ## How to use the SDK?